Female suspect fatally shot after shooting at Joel Osteen's Lakewood Church

 Houston Police Chief Troy Finner said at 1:53 p.m., a female, approximately 30-35 years old entered on the west side of the property parking lot.
 She was armed with a long rifle, wearing a trench coat and a backpack, and accompanied by a 4 or 5-year-old child.
 Finner said she began to fire the gun after she entered.

-Finner complimented the off-duty officers on the scene, who both quickly engaged with the female suspect.
+Finner complimented the off-duty officers on the scene, one an officer with Houston PD and the other an ATF agent, who both quickly engaged with the female suspect, returning fire.

 "It could have been a lot worse," said Finner.
 "They stepped up and did their job."